jmtilli/micronovaxrr/deploy/examples/README.txt

 - xrr003.x00: nominally 30 nm thick GaAsPN layer directly on top of GaP substrate

+And the following simulated fitting target (can be loaded with "File" -> "Load ASCII export"):

+- covga.txt

-Both were made for the M.Sc. thesis of the software author ("Composition determination of quaternary GaAsPN", Aalto University).
+Both true XRR measurements were made for the M.Sc. thesis of the software author ("Composition determination of quaternary GaAsPN", Aalto University).
 Additionally, the xrr003.x00 sample was used in the following journal article (in this article, it was denoted with the sample number #3):

 J-.M Tilli, H. Jussila, K. M. Yu, T. Huhtio, and M. Sopanen.
 Composition determination of quaternary GaAsPN layers from single X-ray diffraction measurement of quasi-forbidden (002) reflection.
 J. Appl.
 Phys., 115:203102, 2014.

-What can be deduced from the measurements, then?
+What can be deduced from the true XRR measurements, then?

 Both measurements needed a two-layer model for the fit.
 For gaaspn_xrr.x00 the reason is that the GaP buffer layer has pinholes, and therefore, its average